How to Expunge a Felony in Florida

 Record Sealing (Adult and Juvenile)

 If you were acquitted at trial or your arrest was withheld adjudication, you may be able to qualify for a record sealing.
 This process is relatively simple.
-Having previous conviction may restrict you from sealing your record.
+Having a previous conviction may restrict you from sealing your record.
 This also applies to juveniles.
 They may complete this either by expunction, administrative expunction, or completing a diversion program (usually for misdemeanor offenses).

 Charges dismissed before your trial?
 Filing for your expungement will impact the outcome positively.
 Once again, this can not be completed if you have any prior convictions within any state at any time.
 Read more on expungement versus sealed records here.